JavadYaghobi/JavadYaghobi/README.md

 My long-term goal is to become an AI & Embedded Systems Engineer, combining software, electronics, and intelligent systems to solve real-world problems.

-Building software with purpose today, engineering intelligent systems for tomorrow :)
+Building software with purpose today, engineering intelligent systems for tomorrow.